Child Custody Shaw Family Law is a Recognized Leader in Divorce and Family Law

 Establishing Parent-Child Visitation in Birmingham

 In circumstances where one parent is awarded physical custody, the other parent is usually awarded rights of unsupervised visitation.
 The state of Alabama has implemented a standard visitation schedule to help families establish a court-sanctioned visitation routine.
-In its simplest form, the non-custodial parent gets to spend every Wednesday evening and every-other weekend with their child.
+In its simplest form, the non-custodial parent gets to spend every Wednesday evening and every other weekend with their child.
 The non-custodial parent also gets half of each summer vacation and alternating holidays.
+This structured schedule is designed to maintain parental involvement and ensure that both parents have an opportunity to play an active role in their child's life, adapting as necessary to accommodate unique family needs.

 Call (205) 259-7650 to speak with an experienced Birmingham child custody lawyer.